salrashid123/grpc-cert-provider/README.md

 * `B)`:  `IdentityOptions.Certificates`

-With this you need to acquire the TPM based certificate directly before initializing an `advancedtls` module
+With this you need to acquire the TPM based certificate directly before initializing an `advancedtls` module.

+The specific advantage of this mechanism is that you can define any authoriztion policy through the [tpmsigner](https://github.com/salrashid123/signer/tree/master/example)

 ```golang
 import (